-The Funds have chosen Average Cost as its standing (default) tax lot identification method for all shareholders.
-A tax lot identification method is the way each Fund will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing NAVs, and the entire position is not sold at one time.
-The Funds' standing tax lot identification method is the method covered shares will be reported on your Form 1099 if you do not select a specific tax lot identification method.
-You may choose a method different than the Funds' standing method and will be able to do so at the time of your purchase or upon the sale of covered shares.
-Please refer to the appropriate IRS regulations or consult your tax advisor with regard to your personal circumstances.
+Each Fund has chosen average cost as its standing (default) tax lot identification method for all shareholders.
+A tax lot identification method is the way each Fund will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing net asset values, and the entire position is not sold at one time.
+A Fund's standing tax lot identification method is the method covered shares will be reported on your Consolidated Form 1099 if you do not select a specific tax lot identification method.
+You may choose a method different than a Fund's standing method and will be able to do so at the time of your purchase or upon the sale of covered shares.
+Please refer to the appropriate Internal Revenue Service regulations or consult your tax advisor with regard to your personal circumstances.

-For those securities defined as "covered" under current IRS cost basis tax reporting regulations, the Funds are responsible for maintaining accurate cost basis and tax lot information for tax reporting purposes.
+For those securities defined as "covered" under current Internal Revenue Service cost basis tax reporting regulations, a Fund is responsible for maintaining accurate cost basis and tax lot information for tax reporting purposes.
 The Funds are not responsible for the reliability or accuracy of the information for those securities that are not "covered."
 The Funds and their service providers do not provide tax advice.
 You should consult independent sources, which may include a tax professional, with respect to any decisions you may make with respect to choosing a tax lot identification method.

-For taxable years beginning after December 31, 2012, certain U.S. shareholders, including individuals and estates and trusts, will be subject to an additional 3.8% Medicare tax on all or a portion of their "net investment income," which should include dividends from the Funds and net gains from the disposition of shares of the Fund.
-U.S. shareholders are urged to consult their own tax advisers regarding the implications of the additional Medicare tax resulting from an investment in the Funds.
+Certain U.S. shareholders, including individuals and estates and trusts, are subject to an additional 3.8% Medicare tax on all or a portion of their "net investment income," which should include dividends from the Funds and net gains from the disposition of shares of the Funds.
+U.S. shareholders are urged to consult their own tax advisors regarding the implications of the additional Medicare tax resulting from an investment in the Funds.